 However, if you look closely, Tatsuya is far from that ideal, likable protagonist that you might think he is.
 Consider the following: Tatsuya isn't an attention seeker, doesn't seem to particularly enjoy life at First High and is a major target for bullies who are jealous of him.
 With his combat abilities and magical knowledge, he could easily find a position in society that would acknowledge his talents, yet he still choses to attend school.
 What possible incentive could he have for choosing to remain in such a place?
 (I'll cover this more later)

-The class differentiation between Course One and Two links to a multitude of major problems in the show.
-While all 200 students have proven themselves through their enrollment to First High, the talent and effort of Course One students have been acknowledged to be above the Course Two students, designated by the flower symbol on their uniforms that Course Two students lack.
-Driven to be the strongest magicians by their families, yet living in a world where the majority of the population is unaffiliated with magic, the only sense of security for these young magicians lies in their superiority over their Course Two peers.
-However, having already proven their ability, some Course Two students have the potential of overtaking Course One students and replacing them through hard work, and so Course One students resort to using derogatory terms like "Weeds" to both flaunt their status of "Blooms" while discouraging Course Two students from attempting to work their way up to Course One.
+The class differentiation between Course One and Two leads to a multitude of major problems in the show.
+While all 200 students have proven themselves through their enrollment to First High, the talent and effort of Course One students have been acknowledged to be above the that of Course Two students, as designated by the flower symbol on their uniforms that Course Two students lack.
+Driven by their families to become the strongest magicians, yet living in a world where the majority of the population is unaffiliated with magic, the only sense of security for these young magicians lies in their superiority over their Course Two peers.
+However, having already proven their ability, some Course Two students have the potential of overtaking Course One students and replacing them through hard work, and thus Course One students resort to using derogatory terms like "Weeds" to both flaunt their status of "Blooms" while discouraging Course Two students from attempting to work their way up to Course One.